Range predictions for electric trucks through data standardization

 To reach international targets of reduced global warming, the transport industry needs to accelerate its transition towards electric.
 In order to go electric at scale you need to allow for a mixed brand fleet setup.
 You also need accurate range predictions for these brands.
 Given that different truck manufacturers use different data models makes this challenging.
 What if we could define a standard data format that we could map all truck data to, regardless of brand?
 Read on to learn how Einride is working with standardizing data to enable accurate and unbiased range models.

-Examples of a range model The data used when training range predictive models has a significant impact on transport planning
+The data used when training range predictive models has a significant impact on transport planning

 The importance of data standardization for range models